UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 - Deploying LoadBalancer
 - Assigning DNS name to the external IP (For example, via cloudflare I pointed my personal domain to the IP exposed for the nginx ingress.)
   - For more detail, you want to create an A record with your domain name (www.example.com) and have it point to the external IP.
+  - The IP to point to is the external IP for the nginx ingress controller, check in the nginx-ingress namespace under services, or just get services from --all-namespaces and look for it.
   - Then you can create a CNAME wild card (name would be *) and have it point to your domain name which will point any subdomains to www.example.com.
 - Deploying nginx ingress manager (Highly recommended to use kubernetes community guide, not offical )